 We are a full service law enforcement agency that operates seven areas of public service, including the Patrol, Criminal (detective), Communications, General Services, Finance, Civil, and Correctional Center Divisions.

-Voluntary Registration Program for Persons with Autism, Alzheimer's, & Developmental Disabilities
+Autism, Alzheimer's, & Developmental Disabilities

 The Cedar Rapids Police Department, in cooperation with the Linn County Sheriff's Office, has developed Home Again CR, a voluntary registration program that provides Linn County law enforcement agencies with identifying information and cues to aid in assisting persons with Autism, Alzheimer's, or other developmental disabilities.
 The program is intended for individuals who may be unable to respond appropriately or identify themselves to law enforcement officers; children who wander or elope as a symptom of Autism or other developmental disabilities; or individuals who are non-verbal or unable to communicate effectively.